Family Floer program and non-archimedean SYZ mirror construction

-The aforementioned axiom item (A0) for the tree-like K-system means the existence of a system $\widehat {\mathcal U}$ of Kuranishi structures on the moduli system $\mathbb M(\mJ)$.
-There is a general strategy of constructing `virtual fundamental chains' from a given Kuranishi structure \cite[\S 6.4]{FOOOKuOne}.
-Roughly speaking, given the above $\widehat{\mathcal U}$, we first take a good coordinate system and find a system $\widehat {\mathcal U^+}$ of collared Kuranishi structures which can be viewed as a `thickening' of $\widehat{\mathcal U}$ indicating the information of `gluing'.
-Next, with regard to $\widehat{\mathcal U^+}$ , we can find a system $\widehat{\mathfrak S}$ of CF-perturbations which basically plays the role of `virtual fundamental chain' for the moduli system.
+\textit{\textsf{Virtual fundamental chains .}} The axiom item (A0) for the tree-like K-system means the existence of a system $\widehat {\mathcal U}=(\widehat{\mathcal U}_{k,\beta})$ of Kuranishi structures on the moduli system $\mathbb M(\mJ)$.
+There is a general strategy of constructing `virtual fundamental chains' from a given Kuranishi structure; cf. \cite[\S 6.5]{FOOOKuranishiVFC} or \cite[\S 6.4]{FOOOKuOne}.
+Roughly, we first take a good coordinate system and find a system $\widehat {\mathcal U^+}$ of collared Kuranishi structures which can be viewed as a `thickening' of $\widehat{\mathcal U}$ indicating the information of `gluing'.
+Next, with regard to $\widehat{\mathcal U^+}$ , we can find a system $\widehat{\mathfrak S}$ of CF-perturbations which plays the role of `virtual fundamental chain' for the moduli system.

-To be extremely careful, the $\widehat{\mathcal U^+}$ and $\widehat{\mathfrak S}$ depend on a parameter $\epsilon>0$ and are only applied to the system of moduli spaces with an \textit{energy cut} \cite[Definition 22.8]{FOOOKuTwo}.
+To be extremely careful, the $\widehat{\mathcal U^+}$ and $\widehat{\mathfrak S}$ depend on a parameter $\epsilon>0$ and are only applied to the system of moduli spaces with an \textit{energy cut} \cite[\S 22.2]{FOOOKuranishiVFC}.
 In the first place, we only produce $A_\infty$ algebras with energy cuts, but these $A_\infty$ algebras are pseudo-isotopic to each other with an energy cut $E>0$.
-We may in a sense pass to a limit as $E\to\infty$ and obtain a true $A_\infty$ algebra over the Novikov field $\Lambda$.
-See the proof of \cite[Theorem 21.35]{FOOOKuTwo} and \cite[3.36-3.39]{FuUnobstructed}.

-Remark that the Kuranishi theory generalizes the manifold theory, and many properties for manifolds still hold.
-The two most important properties we need in the Kuranishi theory are the \textit{Stokes' formula} \cite[Proposition 9.26]{FOOOKuOne} and \textit{composition formula} \cite[Theorem 10.20]{FOOOKuOne}.
+By algebraic promotion, we pass it to a limit as $E\to\infty$ and obtain a true $A_\infty$ algebra over the Novikov field $\Lambda$.
+See the proof of \cite[Theorem 21.35]{FOOOKuranishiVFC} and \cite[3.36-3.39]{FuUnobstructed}.
+Note that the Kuranishi theory generalizes the manifold theory, and many properties for manifolds still hold.
+The two most important properties we need in the Kuranishi theory are the {Stokes' formula} \cite[Theorem 9.28]{FOOOKuranishiVFC} and {composition formula} \cite[Theorem 10.21]{FOOOKuranishiVFC}.